simpleanalytics/blog/_posts/2022-10-05-what-we-found-on-deceptive-design.md

 ---
-title: "Everything you need to know about Deceptive Design"
+title: "What we found on Deceptive Design"
 author_slug: carlo
 author: Carlo Cilento
 excerpt: "The concept of deceptive design plays an important role in our digital lives, but what is it exactly and how can you spot it"